SamChen/DeepSpeech2PytorchTransferLearning/README.md

 brew install flac libogg libvorbis boost pkg-config eigen
 ```

 - Run `setup.sh` to install all python packages and compile a C-based decoder.
-On MacOS, one may not be able to compile the decoder successfully.
-It will not influnce the functionality of program and only reduce the decoding speed as the code will call the python-based decoder.

 ## Getting Started
 ### Structure
 For experiment purpose, the folder structure is data-oriented. `conf` stores all configurations for the training.
 And, `exps` and `tensorboard` store all experiment result and intermediat data, including corresponding configurations.
 Experiments are named by the starting time.

 ```
 ├── conf
 │   ├── augmentation.config